maths/moodle-qtype_stack/doc/en/Specialist_tools/Equivalence_reasoning/index.md

 # Getting started with equivalence reasoning

+__NOTE: Reasoning by equivalence is still under active development.
+Features and behaviour may change in future versions, subject to trials with students and feedback from colleagues.__

+We currently provide support for

+- basic single variable polynomials,
+- very simple inequalities,
+- simple simultaneous equations.

+There is no support for algebraic manipulations involving logarithms and trig functions although individual examples may work.

+## Writing your first question

-This guide shows you how to write STACK questions using the line by line [equivalence reasoning](../CAS/Equivalence_reasoning.md) input type.
+This guide shows you how to write STACK questions using the line by line equivalence reasoning input type.

 As an example, we want the students to expand the cubic \((x+2)^3\) showing their working in a stepwise fashion, line by line.
 The student's response to this question will allow us to test their knowledge and competency in the following:

 1. Expanding brackets
 2. Simplifying by collecting like terms

 Therefore we need them to show their working.

-## Minimal working question ##

 Create a new STACK question, give it a suitable name and then copy the following into the Question variables box: